ThatSportsGamer/live-nfl-scores-for-stream-deck/README.md

 - **No-flicker updates** — buttons only redraw when the display actually changes
 - **Multi-button support** — add as many team buttons as you want, each refreshes independently
 - **All 32 NFL teams** across all 8 divisions (AFC East, North, South, West and NFC East, North, South, West)

 ---

+## Recent Updates

+**v1.0.1.0**
+- Fixed a bug where ESPN's edge network (Akamai) would return a `403 Access Denied` HTML page instead of JSON for requests that didn't look like a real browser, which showed up on the button as an `Err` state.
+Requests now send a realistic browser header set (User-Agent, Accept, Accept-Encoding) and transparently decompress the gzip/brotli response that comes back as a result.

+**v1.0.0.0**
+- Initial release — live scores, possession indicator, red zone highlighting, pre-game/final states, score-change flash, end-of-game fireworks, Gamecast shortcut, and all 32 NFL teams across 8 divisions

+---